Vern Mikkelsen: Minneapolis Lakers (1949-1960)

 Mikkelsen played with George Mikan and Jim Pollard in the frontcourt of the Minneapolis Lakers.
 The Lakers won four NBA titles during Mikkelsen's career.
 Mikkelsen played in six NBA All-Star Games and was named to the All-NBA Second Team four times in his career.

 Mikkelsen ended his career after ten seasons in the NBA in 1959, having played in 699 of a possible 704 regular-season games.
 He led the NBA in both personal fouls and fouling out of games for three straight seasons during his career, and finished his career with 10,063 points scored.
 Mikkelsen still holds the league record for career games fouling out with 127, which he did in only 631 games (the NBA did not record that statistic until his second season).

 Honors and awards

 In 1956, Mikkelsen was inducted into the NAIA Basketball Hall of Fame.

 Mikkelsen was inducted into the Naismith Memorial Basketball Hall of Fame in 1995 along with Laker coach John Kundla.

 In 2002, during halftime of a Lakers/Timberwolves game, Mikkelsen and fellow Hall of Fame teammates George Mikan, Slater Martin, Arlee Pollard (widow of Jim Pollard), Clyde Lovellette and Coach John Kundla were each presented with championship rings.
 The Minneapolis players received the same rings provided by the NBA to the champion Los Angeles Lakers that same year.

 Coaching

-Mikkelsen later coached and was general manager of the Minnesota Pipers of the American Basketball Association.
+Mikkelsen was involved with insurance when he was asked to do general managing for the Minnesota Muskies in April of 1968.
+He later coached and was general manager of the Minnesota Pipers of the American Basketball Association.